Short-Course Radiation for Breast Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is neoadjuvant radiotherapy a promising treatment for breast cancer?
+What evidence suggests that neoadjuvant radiotherapy might be an effective treatment for high-risk breast cancer?

 Brian Yaremko, MD